-When Lauren emailed me to inquire about wedding photography, she said that what appealed to her about my wedding gallery is all of the stories the photos hold.
-She wants to remember her wedding day as a story as well as see the little bits of stories that happen at her wedding that she never sees.
-When she became a client, she gained an engagement session as well…. a documentary engagement session to be precise.
+When Lauren emailed me to inquire about wedding photography, she said what appealed to her about my wedding gallery was all of the STORIES the photos held.
+She wants to remember her wedding day as a story, as well as to see the bits of stories that happened that she + Nick didn’t see.

 Here’s the backstory to my photography approach: